liuzongshi123/cege0043-apps-liuzongshi123/README.md

 <p align="justify">3.
 For <strong>Question Setting App</strong>.
 In a browser that supports geolocation access via https connection, type the following address to use the question setting app: https://developer.cege.ucl.ac.uk:31083/main.html</p>

 <p align="justify">4.
+For <strong>Question Setting App</strong>.
+While testing the functionality of this map, use of <code>Inspect</code> or <code>Developer mode</code> of the browser to see if any error occurs.</p>

+<p align="justify">5.
 For <strong>Quiz App</strong>.
 In a browser that supports geolocation access via https connection, type the following address to use the question setting app: https://developer.cege.ucl.ac.uk:31083/main.html</p>

-<p align="justify">5.
-While testing the functionality of this map, use of <code>Inspect</code> or <code>Developer mode</code> of the browser to see if any error occurs.</p>

 ## 4. File description